nightroman/FarNet/GitKit/README.md

 - `Message=<string>`

     The commit message.
-Omit it in order to compose in the editor.
-If you also set `CommentaryChar` then the editor text will contain commentaries about changes.
+If it is set then the command commits immediately.

+    If the message is empty then the non-modal editor is opened for the message.
+If `CommentaryChar` is set then the initial text contains change comments.
+When the editor closes the command commits.

 - `All=<bool>`